 DHP aims to have an open dialogue on sustainability issues with stakeholders impacted by our activities.
 Important stakeholders in these conversations include government officials, local and regional authorities, local communities, employees, customers, suppliers, research institutions, non-governmental organizations, voluntary organizations and the media.

-Stakeholder dialogue forms part of daily operations, ranging from regular stakeholder interaction at our project sites, through participation in sustainability forums like the UN Global Compact local networks
+Stakeholder dialogue forms part of daily operations, ranging from regular stakeholder interaction at our project sites, to memberships in sustainability forums and platforms, alliances, and partnerships such as: